georgikoemdzhiev/ChessPuzzlesOnInky/README.md

 > Note: If you use this script with other Inky ePaper displays (e.g., Inky Impression 4"), you can adjust text-rendering coordinates in the `add_text` and `add_qr_code` functions.

+## Running the script
+You can manually run the script by simply executing `python main.py`.

 ## Screenshots
 Check out some screenshots from this project: